 The Fill component will create Fill elements (that is, 2D hatches) in ARCHICAD.
-Like the 2D Curve component, the Fill component has two required input parameters: a Curve and a 2D Viewpoint.
+Like the 2D Curve component, the Fill component has two required input parameters: a Polygon (defined by a planar closed Curve-type or planar Surface-type geometry) and a 2D Viewpoint.